centreon/centreon-documentation/versioned_docs/version-23.04/health/centreon-agent.md

   proxy_ssl_insecure: false
 ```

-You then need to restart the Agent:
+You then need to restart Helios:

 ```
 systemctl restart centreon-agent.service